 “Muscle cramps are associated with dehydration and electrolyte deficits and muscle fatigue.”

 Adding ZERO Neutral Tabs to your drink boosts the electrolyte content and provides magnesium.
 This might be particularly useful in hot conditions.

 When we exercise our muscles become energy depleted and break down.
 In a tough triathlon, you really push your body to the limit so expect soreness and stiffness afterwards.
 Consuming protein and carbohydrate as soon as you can afterwards to help replenish your muscle energy stores and kick start the recovery process.

-- Use a Gel Belt to carry your gel when running.
+- Use a Race Belt to carry your gels when running.

 - These guidelines should provide your body with the maximum amount of carbohydrate it can absorb and you should not need additional solid food.